 Spanish American Narrative

 You’ll explore the work of key writers in 20th century Spanish America, all of whom bear the recognisable imprint of literary Modernism.
 You will closely study two writers of what has become known as the ‘Boom’(namely, Gabriel García Márquez and Julio Cortázar); and three precursors of that generation (Jorge Luis Borges, Alejo Carpentier and Juan Rulfo).
 The module will examine the ways in which they make use of myth, the fantastic and experimental narrative techniques to write about history, traditional, popular and/or mass culture, gender and sexuality.
-You will have a 2-hour class each week.
+You will have a two-hour class each week.

 The Radicalisation of Nationalism in Modern Latin America: Cuban Revolution in Continental Perspective

 This module is concerned with the emergence, nature and evolution of the Cuban Revolution.
 You will consider the Revolution in question within a wider historical and ideological context: the Latin American tradition of an increasingly radical nationalism.
 Dating from the 19th and early 20th century this is a time when there was a need to engage in serious and collective nation-building.
 The module therefore examines how the Cuban Revolution went on to influence the subsequent radicalisation of that tradition, shaping a range of political manifestation.
-For this module you will have a 2-hour class each week.
+For this module you will have a two-hour class each week.

 Renaissance and Baroque Culture in the Golden Age